-Parallel Import capability in ActiveControl enables Approvers to initiate an additional transport import,
+Parallel Import capability in ActiveControl enables Approvers to initiate an additional transport import, even when an existing import is in progress.

 Check Parallel Import Possible (0070) will run automatically during the 'Approve and Import' parallel import process, to confirm that that the parallel deployment is technically feasible - and more importantly - safe to do so alongside the Import that is already running.
 This new 0070 analyser will essentially perform the following checks: